 - Any equipment generating or claiming to generate tokens

-- Any type of trading signals on any platforms and messaging applications.
+- Promote trading signals on any platform, including messaging applications.

 What is the Special Product List?

 As per Strategy India – "Special product list" is the list of products/services which may be promoted along with the conditions mentioned along with them.